emidumea/Liridon---Java-2D-Game/README.md

 between game objects, while simulating realistic physics including gravity, movement, and jump mechanics
 - Designed a high-performance game loop to handle real-time updates and rendering, ensuring smooth gameplay, and integrated user input handling with KeyListener to provide responsive and intuitive control over character actions.

+More details can be found in the Documentation pdf